Sequences & Limits

 The Monotone Convergence Theorem

 A powerful result: every bounded monotone sequence must converge.
-An increasing sequence bounded above is 'squeezed' toward its supremum; a decreasing sequence bounded below approaches its infimum.
+An increasing sequence bounded above is "squeezed" toward its supremum; a decreasing sequence bounded below approaches its infimum.
 This theorem is fundamental for proving convergence without knowing the limit in advance.

 Monotone Convergence Theorem (MCT)